Nikkyolamy/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 This data analysis project explored customer data to uncover trends in cancellations and renewals for a subscription service.
 The analysis revealed key insights into the underlying issues, informing data-driven recommendations for improvement.

 ---

-### Data Sources
-The Primary source of data here is Customer Data.csv

----